Back to blog

 Both concepts are vital in the sequence activities process and are reflected in the project schedule network diagram.
 They are critical factors in determining the project schedule, task durations, and the critical path method for efficient project management.

-Applying lead time and lag time in risk management
+Apply lag time and lead time in risk management

 In Project Schedule Management, implementing Lead Time and Lag Time is crucial.
 Lead and Lags refer to the time difference that controls the start or end of successor activities in relation to its predecessor activity.
 This helps determine the risks involved and develop an efficient project schedule.